Complex Regional Pain Syndrome in Emergency Medicine Clinical Presentation

 3. The diagnosis is excluded by the existence of any condition that would otherwise account for the degree of pain and dysfunction.

-• Presence of at least one symptom in each of the following categories:
+B. The patient reports at least one symptom in 3 or more of the categories

-Brunner et al performed a Delphi survey among international experts.[21]
-The survey asked those experts to list and grade diagnostic and follow-up parameters for CRPS I. Although there was some disagreement about weighting, the consensus is as follows.
+While the IASP has published and updated their guidelines, others have developed a slightly different methodology to include follow-up metrics.
+Brunner et al performed a Delphi survey among international experts.
+[29] The survey asked those experts to list and grade diagnostic and follow-up parameters for CRPS I. Although there was some disagreement about weighting, the consensus follows.

-The 3 diagnostic parameters, each with a subcategory, are listed below.
+The three diagnostic parameters, each with a subcategory, are listed below.

 • Pain